 Be sure to ask an A.B.
 May consultant for a recommendation.
 Some thermostats work with single-speed or variable-speed systems better than others.
 Make sure you're getting the most from your investment with advice from A.B.
 May!

 Next, go look at your air filter.
-Dirt and debris blocking airflow and hinder your AC’s performance.
+Dirt and debris block airflow through the air duct, hinder your AC’s performance, and can even make indoor air quality worse.
 If it looks dirty, go ahead and replace it.
 Afterward, check the temperature of your home to see if it helped.

-If you've neglected the outdoor unit, your system can't cool properly.
+If you've neglected the outdoor unit, your system can't cool properly and could be impacting indoor air quality.
 Be sure to clean the unit of any debris and gently hose off all remaining dirt and mud.
 If you think rodents or other foreign objects are in or stuck in your AC compressor, call A.B.
 May.
 Also, give our team a call if you suspect a bent fan blade.
 It's safer to let us handle it.

 Have you checked the breaker?
 Turn the electrical breaker on and off.
 Sometimes, it's an easy fix.
 If after these steps you still find the air conditioner not cooling, call a professional HVAC contractor like A.B.
 May.

-The majority of AC mechanical issues should be fixed by a professional technician.
-As a result, if you notice issues with coolant, coil, compressor, or any leaks, call a certified A.B.
+The majority of air conditioning mechanical issues should be fixed by a professional technician.
+As a result, if you notice issues with coolant, condenser or evaporator coils, compressor, or any leaks, call a certified A.B.
 May technician.
 He or she is the best person for the job.

-Our team is available for 24-hour emergency service if necessary.
-We travel throughout the Kansas City area including Leawood, Olathe, Fairway, Parkville, Liberty, Brookside, Waldo, Lee's Summit and Prairie Village.
-We also serve customers in Overland Park, Stillwell, Lenexa, Merriam, Shawnee Mission, Blue Springs, Lake Quivira, Roeland Park, Independence, Plaza and Westwood.
+Are you dealing with an AC not cooling?
+Our team is available for 24-hour emergency air conditioner service if necessary.
+We travel throughout the Kansas City area including Leawood, Olathe, Fairway, Parkville, Liberty, Brookside, Waldo, Lee's Summit, and Prairie Village.
+We also serve customers in Overland Park, Stillwell, Lenexa, Merriam, Shawnee Mission, Blue Springs, Lake Quivira, Roeland Park, Independence, Plaza, and Westwood.